Eric Garcetti: Environmental issues

 In 2004, Garcetti authored Proposition O, a city stormwater bond which sought to clean the city's waterways.
 Voters approved the bond with just over 76% of the vote, making it the largest clean water bond in the United States.

 In 2005, Garcetti helped found the Los Angeles Neighborhood Land Trust.
-He authored two of the nation's most far-reaching municipal green building ordinances: the first requires all city buildings to be built to the LEED-certified standard, and the second mandates that all commercial buildings of more than 50000 sqft in Los Angeles be built to a LEED standard.
+He authored two of the nation's most far-reaching municipal green building ordinances: the first requires all city buildings to be built to the LEED-certification standard, and the second mandates that all commercial buildings of more than 50000 sqft in Los Angeles be built to a LEED standard.
 He supported changes in the city's landscape ordinance and plumbing codes to promote water conservation.

 In July 2010, Garcetti, then council president, weakened a 2009 lawn watering ordinance, allowing watering three days per week instead of two.
 The ordinance restricting watering to two days a week had been passed 13 months earlier by Mayor Antonio Villaraigosa.
 While it helped the city cut its water use and cope with ongoing drought, the measure was unpopular and was accused of causing pressure fluctuations and water main breaks.
 A Los Angeles Times editorial said that the city council's changes to the watering ordinance was a "death knell for one of the best collective environmental efforts made by the citizens of Los Angeles".